Reviews You Can Rely On

 Average Measured Braking Distance 19.0'

-We loved “letting it rip” on the G4!
-With the throttle fully depressed, we powered through the steeps and zipped around flat surfaces at a satisfying 20 miles per hour (although, naturally, steeper hills saw a reduction in speed).
-Plus, its cruise control feature gave our thumbs a break while pushing this scooter to the limits.
-All this power is provided by a 500-watt motor that rivals the performance of pricer (and heavier) models containing larger 900- to 1000-watt motors.
-Rest assured, if you reach an unexpected obstacle at top speed, this speedy device has a reliable dual braking system.
-Give the hand lever a tug, and the electronic antilocking braking system and rear disc brake will engage, providing a smooth and controlled slowdown.
+With the throttle fully depressed, we zipped around flat surfaces at 20 miles per hour (although, naturally, steeper hills saw a speed reduction).
+Only a few scooters go faster, and not by much.
+The cruise control feature gave our thumbs a break.
+Surprisingly, all this power comes from a 500-watt motor that rivals the performance of pricer (and heavier) models containing larger 900- to 1000-watt motors.
+The dual braking system stopped us in 19 feet.
+It was not the best braking performance, but it will meet most people's needs.
+Tug at the hand lever, and the electronic antilocking braking system and rear disc brake will engage, providing a smooth and controlled slowdown.

 If you're looking for a well-rounded commuter scooter to provide a powerful, fun, and reliable ride, the G4 is an excellent choice.